-I tucked in my little seven-year-old girl last night in her bed in her bedroom.
+I tucked in my seven-year-old daughter last night and inhaled deeply as I looked around her room.
 She had a night light.
 She had her music.
 She had her baby doll that she had to have for Christmas.
 She had the most important item of all: her blanket.
-We were all lying down in our beds and sleep had begun to descend on us when I feel a light tap on my arm.
+I knew she was alright and tiptoed out of the room and tucked myself in for the night.
+The veil of sleep had begun to descend when I felt a light tap on my arm.
 I opened my eyes and the unmistakable voice of my baby girl wakes me up:

 “I can’t sleep.”

 Together with her Daddy, we tried to get her to her bed a few more times; it’s late and school comes early in the morning so guess who makes her bed next to mine, gets tucked in, and sleeps soundly?
 This happens so much in our house that our three grown children complain that she has gotten the princess treatment.

 Perhaps she has, I reason with them.
 I do, however, distinctly remember all three of them on the floor in our room many weekends.
 Three a night in our room = three nights with one seven-year-old.
 I’ve won the fight of reason, albeit barely.

 I’ve watched all three of the older ones grow; the first two have already left home and the signs of the third one leaving are already there.
 The truth of the nest becoming emptier are all around me; I hold my little one close, all the while knowing someday she, too, will leave.

 It’s been some years since I left home to marry my husband.
 I remember all of the activity surrounding the events of our courtship, engagement and then wedding.
 There was a shower, presents, dress fittings, florist visits, and rehearsals to tend to.
 My mom, she went to be with the Lord in September 2008, was busy with preparations and invitations.
 As time for the wedding drew close, we were like ships passing in the night as she worked and I was going to school and working.
 We didn’t have much time to connect.